 Functional Nutrition (FN), sometimes referred to as Functional Medicine (FM), is a system of healthcare that is based upon the premise that our bodies are designed to be healthy.
-The cells of our body are bombarded daily by a myriad of environmental factors and to that extent, the disease is is an adaptive state, often taking years to develop before symptoms appear.
+The cells of our body are bombarded daily by a myriad of environmental factors and to that extent, the disease is in an adaptive state, often taking years to develop before symptoms appear.
 If you’re looking for a nutritionist or functional doctor near you, we can help.
 Here at the Gut Authority, we have a functional nutritionist to help you.

 Chronic health problems can be treated by either focusing on the symptoms, or by looking deeper to seek out, understand, and address the origins and causes of declining health.
 Traditional medicine focuses on the symptoms of the disease and analyzes these symptoms to arrive at either a diagnosis of a disease or in some cases classification of the symptoms into a syndrome.
 Treatment is usually then provided through medication designed to change or control the symptoms.

 Is this functional medicine approach a natural solution?

 Why does this happen?

-Because traditional mainstream medicine is prescription drug focused.
+Because traditional mainstream medicine is prescription drug-focused.
 Most physicians don’t have training in nutrition or natural healing principles.
 This lack of fundamental health knowledge is fueled by the huge influence the drug companies have over what is taught in medical schools.
-Furthermore, the drug companies are allowed to advertise to consumers directly, which feeds a patient mindset that the answer to their health problems is found in prescription medication.
-Besides the obvious unethical conflict this creates for patients and for physicians, it drives the broad application of medicines to treat symptoms.
+Furthermore, drug companies are allowed to advertise to consumers directly, which feeds a patient mindset that the answer to their health problems is found in prescription medication.
+Besides the obvious unethical conflict this creates for patients and physicians, it drives the broad application of medicines to treat symptoms.
 This masking of symptoms can lead to complacent patients who take their medications while the underlying disease process continues unabated.

 Could Functional Medicine or a Functional Nutritionist be right for you?